filecoin-project/filecoin-docs/docs/about-filecoin/how-filecoin-works.md

 ### ID addresses - `f0`

-All actors have an ID e.g. `99` which is a short integer assigned to it by the InitActor when the actor is created.
-An "ID address" is an actor's ID prefixed with the network (`f` for mainnet), and address type `0` for ID.
+All actors have an ID such as '99`, a short integer assigned to it by the InitActor when the actor is created.
+An _ID address_ is an actor's ID prefixed with the network (`f` for mainnet) and address type `0` for ID.

-For example the [Burn Account](https://filfox.info/en/address/f099) Actor on the mainnet has the ID `99` and the ID Address `f099`.
+For example, the [Burn Account](https://filfox.info/en/address/f099) actor on the mainnet has the ID `99` and the ID Address `f099`.

 ### Public key addresses - `f1` and `f3`

-Actors and that are managed directly by users, like Accounts, are derived from a public/private key pair.
-If you have access to private key you can sign messages sent from that actor.
+Actors managed directly by users, like accounts, are derived from a public-private key pair.
+If you have access to a private key, you can sign messages sent from that actor.
 The public key is used to derive an address for the actor.

-For example the [Huobi Hot Wallet](https://filfox.info/en/address/f1abjxfbp274xpdqcpuaykwkfb43omjotacm2p3za) has the SECP256K1 Public Key Address `f1abjxfbp274xpdqcpuaykwkfb43omjotacm2p3za` and the ID Address `f033259`.
+For example, the [Huobi Hot Wallet](https://filfox.info/en/address/f1abjxfbp274xpdqcpuaykwkfb43omjotacm2p3za) has the SECP256K1 Public Key Address `f1abjxfbp274xpdqcpuaykwkfb43omjotacm2p3za` and the ID Address `f033259`.
 Both addresses identify the same Account actor.
 Messages sent to either address will be applied to the same Account.

 Public key addresses allow devices like the Ledger to derive a valid Filecoin address for your account from just the public key.
 It doens't need to ask a remote node what your ID address is.

-### Robust addresses vs ID addresses
+### Robust addresses versus ID addresses

 Public key addresses are referred to as "Robust Addresses" as they do not depend on the filecoin chain state.

 Actor IDs are defined on-chain by the InitActor.
-A actor ID can change for a brief window of time after its creation, if the same ID is assigned to different actors on different forks.
+An actor ID can change for a brief time after its creation if the same ID is assigned to different actors on different forks.
 You can think of ID addresses like a monotonically increasing numeric primary key in a relational database.
-Where a chain reorg occurs, or a rollback in sql terms, you can end up referring to same id for different rows.
-The [Expected Consensus](https://spec.filecoin.io/#section-algorithms.expected_consensus) algorithm will resolve the conflict, and once the state that defines a new ID is old enough (_reaches finality_ in consensus terms) no changes can occur; the ID is bound to that actor forever.
+Where a chain reorg occurs or a rollback in SQL terms, you can end up referring to the same id for different rows.
+The [Expected Consensus](https://spec.filecoin.io/#section-algorithms.expected_consensus) algorithm will resolve the conflict, and once the state that defines a new ID is old enough (_reaches finality_ in consensus terms), no changes can occur; the ID is bound to that actor forever.

 Robust addresses provide a safe way to reference actors before the chain state is final.
-ID Addresses are used as a space efficient way to identify actors in the filecoin chain state, where every byte matters, and as a human friendly, concise form.
+ID Addresses are used as a space-efficient way to identify actors in the filecoin chain state, where every byte matters, and as a human-friendly, concise form.

 ### Actor addresses `f2`

-Actor addresses provide a way to create robust addresses for actors that are not associated with a public key.
+Actor addresses provide a way to create robust addresses for actors not associated with a public key.
 They are the essentially random sha256 hash of the output of the account creation.
 The [ZH Storage Miner](https://filfox.info/en/address/f01248) has the Actor Address `f2plku564ddywnmb5b2ky7dhk4mb6uacsxuuev3pi` and the ID address `f01248`.

 ## Additional materials